Supreme Ruler: Cold War

-Supreme Ruler: Cold War was developed by BattleGoat Studios and was announced August 19, 2010 by Paradox Interactive at the 2010 Gamescom video gaming convention held in Cologne, Germany and released on July 19, 2011.
+Supreme Ruler: Cold War is a grand strategy game developed by BattleGoat Studios and published by Paradox Interactive for Windows on July 19, 2011.
 It is set during the Cold War Era from the end of World War II to the early 1990s.
-The main Campaign allows the player to be the head of either the U.S. or the USSR, while the Sandbox game mode can be played from any nation's point of view.
+The main campaign allows the player to be the head of either the U.S. or the USSR, while the sandbox game mode can be played from any nation's point of view.

 Development

-This is BattleGoat's third title in the Supreme Ruler series, following future-based titles Supreme Ruler 2010 (published in 2005) and Supreme Ruler 2020 (published in 2008).
+Supreme Ruler: Cold War is the third title in the Supreme Ruler series, following future-based titles Supreme Ruler 2010 and Supreme Ruler 2020.
 The gameplay features a new sophisticated Sphere of Influence system, as well as the usual military, economic and diplomatic simulation of the previous games.